MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines.md

 These parameters are exposed across the actions for the corresponding gated extensions.

-- PreExportStepStatus, ApprovalStatus, and PreExportStepStatus:
+- UpdatePreExportStepStatus, UpdateApprovalStatus, and PreDeploymentStepStatus:
   - **10** is the pending status set by the system.
   - **20** for completing the step.
   - **30** for rejecting the step.
 The deployment won't proceed and status will be set to failed.
 You can also add both maker facing and admin facing comments to indicate the reason for rejection.
 - ApprovalComments and Pre-deployment comments:
 -   Comments that are visible to the maker within pipelines run history.
-Intended for approvers to share comments or any other information you’d like the maker to have.
-E.g. why their deployment was rejected.
+Intended for approvers to share comments with the requesting maker.
+For example, why their deployment was rejected or information about company specific processes.
   -   Comments are not exposed for pre-export
   -   Not used by Microsoft
 - PreExportProperties and ApprovalProperties: